 ---at the base, where the soil is cooler and more nutrient rich, dill, oregano, basil, chives, mint, lemon balm flourish

 The stones of the spiral are deliberately placed with wide spaces between them and set with lime, in order to welcome other living creatures (ladybirds, spiders, hedgehogs, lizards, etc).
 The spiral offers homes and food to a multitude of small creatures by making maximum use of a small area (2 to 4 metres in diametre).
 This design is not only useful but pleasant to the eye.

-The exhibit, geared for the general public, ages 11 and up, is about the phenomena of the disappearance of wild bees, its consequences with regards to the way we live, and how we can participate in the safekeeping of these threatened species.
+It talks about the phenomena of the disappearance of wild bees, its consequences with regards to the way we live, and how we can participate in the safekeeping of these threatened species.
 Wild bees, essential in maintaining the biological balance of the planet, are disappearing.
 Unnoticeably, by discretely gathering nectar here and there, these pollinators allow many vegetal species to perpetuate themselves, thus doing us an inestimable favour by preserving our environment, and a part of our natural resources.

-Going one step further than the exhibition, public debates held in cafés and public conferences will be organised in order to explain the stakes, the goals and the work of the Urbanbees programme for the conservation of wild bees.
+Going one step further than the exhibition, public debates held in cafés and public conferences are organised in order to explain the stakes, the goals and the work of the Urbanbees programme for the conservation of wild bees.
 The screening of the documentary "The Strange Disappearance of the Bees" by Mark Daniels followed by a public debate could be a possible outreach event.
 These conferences are run by a member of the Arthropologia Association.
 We plan for a minimum of 50 participants for each conference.
-In 2014, conferences in Europe will allow the Urbanbees land management proposal to be more widely known.
+In 2014, conferences in Europe allow the Urbanbees land management proposal to be more widely known.